Navid200/xDrip/docs/Restart-G6-sensor.md

 ----

 \*  When we restart a G6 sensor, we fool the transmitter to think that we are starting a new sensor.
 If we use the original calibration code, the transmitter thinks the sensor is on day 1 when in reality, the sensor is on day 11 if we restarted after 10 days.
 The impact of the immune system on the sensor is different on day 1 versus day 11.
-This discrepancy results in incorrectly high readings after warm-up.
+This discrepancy results in incorrect high readings after warm-up.

 ----